amirongit/notecode/elasticsearchInAction.md

 - json based query language
 - used for search & analytics
 - used to create basic, complex & nested queries
-#### Leaf & Compound Queries
+#### Leaf Queries
-- leaf query
 - queries single set of fields with single operation
 - isn't able to combine multiple criteria or queries
 - can be taught as atomic unit of queries
-- compound query
-    - used to combine multiple queries (leaf or compound)
-    - clauses are usually joined using logical operators
 ### Search Features
 #### Pagination
 - "size" property is used to determine maximum number of results